Share this article

 Pain & illness

 Although it may seem obvious upon reading this, cats are very good at hiding pain.
-A sick or injured cat may not display any physical changes, but when you pet them they bite and scratch or hiss and swipe at you.
-If you notice any change in behaviors like this or signs of aggressive biting contact your vet immediately for a check-up.
+A sick or injured cat may not display any obvious physical changes, but when you pet them they bite and scratch or hiss and swipe at you.
+If you notice any sudden change in behaviors like this or signs of aggressive biting contact your vet immediately for a check-up.

 Fear and aggressive biting

 Another form of aggressive biting comes from a place of fear.
-If a cat feels threatened by a human - maybe they’ve never met them before, or they can smell the scent of another animal - or their territory is under attack, their natural instincts are to bring out the teeth and claws.
+If a cat feels threatened by a human - maybe they’ve never met them before, or they can smell the scent of another animal - or their territory is under threat, their natural instincts are to bring out the teeth and claws.
 Even some humans do the same!

 Petting